raspberrypilearning/pico-tank-sensor/en/step_6.md

 --- task ---
 Click **Run** to test your program.
-Move an object or the water surface closer or farther from the sensor to see the LED turn on when the distance exceeds 30 cm, and off when it’s nearer.
+Move an object or the water surface closer or further away from the sensor to see the LED turn on when the distance exceeds 30 cm, and off when it’s nearer.
 --- /task ---

 ### Test and Calibrate